 The Romantic Style represents such a radical evolutionary step from the preceding Classical and Baroque Styles that in many ways it could be considered as their stylistic opposite.
-In this page we won’t be looking at the harmonic aspects of this revolution/evolution (the stretching of the boundaries of harmony, increasing chromaticism and greater use of dissonance) because these elements of the Romantic musical language represent a new challenge principally for our aural and reading abilities.
-We will however look in detail at the new characteristics of Romantic phrasing and aesthetics, because these make completely new demands on both our left and right hand technique.
+On this page, we won’t be looking at the harmonic aspects of this revolution/evolution (the stretching of the boundaries of harmony, increasing chromaticism and greater use of dissonance) because these elements of the Romantic musical language represent a new challenge principally for our aural and reading abilities.
+We will however look in detail at the new characteristics of Romantic phrasing and aesthetics because these make completely new demands on both our left and right-hand techniques.

 THE ROMANTIC BOW

 The revolution in performance practice associated with the arrival of the Romantic style was greatly facilitated by the radical changes that occurred in bow design near the end of the 18th century.
 In this period, the cello (and violin/viola) bow mutated into a very different creature from its Renaissance (and earlier) beginnings.
 Heavier and longer than the baroque bow, more “springy” (bouncy) thanks to its concave rather than convex bowstick, and with its centre of gravity displaced further away from the frog, the modern bow has quite different playing characteristics to the baroque bow.
 Not only did the bow design change radically, but also those design changes caused the bowhold to move towards the frog from its Baroque position further up the stick.